vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 ## class PageExtractor

 This class now has one responsibility, extracting the data from the link it was fed in the loop that visits every podcast episode.
-It returns an options hash that stores the data we needed from the shownotes site.
+It returns an options hash that stores the data we needed from the show notes site.
 It has a few private methods that are cohesive enough to not extract into another object on their own.

 + `interviewee`
 + `title`